alexanderames/offerFeature/README.md

 ## Asynchronously request the data needed for your SPA from your Rails API

+This was done using graphql, apollo, and react.

 ## Display all offers in a gallery view

+All offers were displayed in a two column css view, with a search bar up at the top.

 ## Display an individual offer in a detail view

+This was the only part of the app I didn't have time to get to.

 ## Application is well tested